Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Storage

-IN THE FRIDGE: Store these easy fried apples in the refrigerator in an airtight container for 2 to 3 days.
+IN THE FRIDGE: Let the fried apples cool completely, then store in an airtight container in the refrigerator for up to 3 days.
 Or make the leftovers into an apple crisp.

 close up shot of Fried Apples on a fork